hodlaire/test/README.md

 ## About This Website

-This GitHub repository serves as the initial homepage for TestCoin and will evolve alongside the project.
-Stay tuned for updates, guides, and more tools to help you dive into the world of TestCoin.
+This GitHub repository serves as the initial homepage for TestCoin and is fully open to contributions.
+Whether you're a developer, designer, or just a fan of the mission — you're welcome to help expand both the source code and this website.
+TestCoin will grow with its community, and every PR, idea, or meme counts.
+Stay tuned for updates, guides, and tools to help you dive into the world of TestCoin.

 ---